Transport in Vietnam: High-speed rail

-Another high-speed rail has been proposed to connect Ho Chi Minh City to Southeast Vietnam and Can Tho.
+Another high-speed rail has been proposed to connect Ho Chi Minh City to Southeast Vietnam and Cần Thơ.

 Metro

-The two biggest cities in Vietnam, Hanoi and Saigon, with Ho Chi Minh City Metro (Saigon) currently under construction, both projects have suffered from delays, budget deficits and budget overruns.
-The Hanoi metro system began operations on November 6, 2021, and the Ho Chi Minh City Metro is expected to be opened in 2024.
+The two biggest cities in Vietnam have operating metro systems.
+After years of delays, the Hanoi metro system began operations on November 6, 2021, with line 2A.
+This was followed by the partial opening of Hanoi Metro Line 3 on August 8, 2024.
+On December 22, 2024, Line 1 of the HCMC Metro opened to service, which also saw the opening of the country's first underground stations.

 Pipelines

 In April 1995, a 125-kilometer natural gas pipeline connecting Bach Ho with a power plant near Vũng Tàu went into operation.
 With the subsequent addition of compressors, the volume pumped rose to more than 1 billion cubic meters per year.
-In 2005 a 399-kilometer underwater pipeline, the world's longest, began to carry natural gas onshore from the Nam Con Son basin.
+In 2005 a 399-kilometer underwater pipeline, the world's longest, began to carry natural gas onshore from the Nam Côn Sơn basin.
 The pipeline's anticipated capacity is 2 billion cubic meters per year, while the basin has an estimated 59 billion cubic meters of natural gas reserves.
 Vietnam has 28 km of condensate pipeline, 10 km of condensate/gas pipeline, 216 of natural gas line, and 206 km of pipeline for refined products.